GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 # User Authentication Introduction
 The Gluu Server is very flexible in handling user authentication.
-By default, LDAP is used for username / password authentication ("basic").
-You can easily enforce stronger forms of authentication, like One-Time Passwords (OTP) or U2F to increase the security of logins.
-You can even support multiple mechanisms at the same time, enabling Web and mobile apps ("clients") to request a specific authentication type by using standard OpenID Connect request parameters.
+By default, either the Gluu Server's local LDAP, or an organization's backend LDAP (depending on where passwords are stored), is used for username / password authentication ("basic").

+Stronger forms of authentication like One-Time Passwords (OTP), U2F Security Keys, and Gluu's free U2F mobile app, Super Gluu, can be implemented to increase the security of logins.
+In addition, the Gluu Server can support multiple mechanisms at the same time, enabling Web and mobile apps ("clients") to request a specific authentication type by using standard OpenID Connect request parameters.

 ## Authentication Interception Scripts
-The Gluu Server uses [interception scripts](../admin-guide/custom-script.md) to facilitate the user authentication process.
+The Gluu Server leverages [interception scripts](../admin-guide/custom-script.md) to facilitate the user authentication process.
 For each supported authentication mechanism--like username/password ("basic"), U2F or OTP--there is a corresponding interception script that specifies how the mechanism should be applied during user sign-in.

 The Gluu Server ships with interception scripts for a number of authentication mechanisms, including: